 How to Control and React to the SIZE of Your Emotions: An Interactive Workbook for Parents, Professionals and Children

+Based on the newest research on the predictive brain and ASD!
 This highly engaging workbook is an ideal way to help teach children with autism spectrum disorder to identify, assess the intensity of, and respond appropriately to their emotions.
-Children learn to identify situations that are "big deals", "medium deals" and "small deals" and the emotions that match these situations.
-The book is fully interactive.
+Children learn to identify situations that are "big deals," "medium deals," and "small deals" and the emotions that match these situations.
+My Book Full of Feelings: How to Control and React to the SIZE of Your Emotions - An Interactive Workbook for Parents, Professionals, and Children is fully interactive.
 By using a dry-erase marker, unique situations and solutions can be added and changed with the wipe of a paper towel, as the child masters a skill and grows.
-Also included is a Communication Pad for tracking and sharing information between home and school -- an important component of effective programming.
+Also included is a communication pad for tracking and sharing information between home and school - an important component of effective programming.
 The educational book is a great tool for all children, including those with autism spectrum disorder.

 MEET THE AUTHORS

 Amy V. Jaffe,

 MSW, holds a master's degree in social work from New York University.
 For the past 15+ years, she has served the West Hartford, Connecticut school system as a specialist working with children with special needs.
 She also conducts workshops for teachers and consults on a wide range of childhood disorders.
 Her 30+ years of experience include serving on the staff of a child guidance clinic where she supervised social work interns and on the staff of family agencies, as well as conducting a private psychotherapy practice and consulting for other clinical social work and education professionals.
 She is a member of the National Association of Social Workers and of the Connecticut Clinical Social Work Society.